Madeleines

 About this recipe

-No other madeleine cake has generated as much literary commentary as the one eaten by the narrator of Marcel Proust’s In Search of Lost Time.
-In the opening pages, the narrator dips a small madeleine into tea and is immediately overwhelmed by a rush of childhood memory, the taste unlocking a whole lost world of sensory experience and feeling.
+No cake has ever generated as much literary commentary as the one eaten by the narrator of Marcel Proust’s In Search of Lost Time.
+The narrator dips a small Madeleine cake into tea and is immediately overwhelmed by a rush of childhood memories.
+The taste unlocks a whole lost world of feeling and sensory experiences.
+It’s one of the most famous passages in French literature, if you’re French you learn about it at school.
+It is the connection between madeleines and memory.

-The passage is one of the most famous in French literature, and its cultural impact went beyond the novel.
-The expression “madeleine de Proust” entered the French language as shorthand for any small sensory experience, a taste, a smell, a sound, that triggers an involuntary wave of memory and nostalgia.
+That’s also why the expression “madeleine de Proust” entered the French language as shorthand for any small sensory experience, a taste, a smell, a sound, that suddenly brings back a wave of nostalgia.
 Every French person knows what it means.
-It is one of the more elegant additions any pastry has ever made to a national vocabulary.

 The technique behind a proper french madeleine

-The madeleine pastry is a génoise-style batter, light and butter-rich, with the characteristic dome that forms during baking.
-That dome, the distinctive bump on the flat side of each madeleine cake, is not decorative.
-It’s structural evidence that the batter was properly rested and the tin was properly hot before the batter went in.
+To be honest, there isn’t really a technique per se, it’s more making sure you take your time to do the steps right.
+The madeleine pastry is a light, butter-rich batter, with the characteristic dome that forms during baking.
+That dome (or as we call it at home, the belly) is actually proof that the batter was properly rested and the tin was properly hot when the batter went in.

-The rest is non-negotiable.
-The batter needs at least an hour in the fridge, and overnight is better.
-Chilling the batter firms the butter and creates a temperature contrast when the cold batter hits the hot tin, which is what causes the dome to form.
-Skip the rest and the madeleines bake flat, which is still delicious but technically wrong.
+The rest in the fridge is non-negotiable, and that’s the bit people tend to skip because it feels unnecessary.
+The batter needs at least an hour in the cold.
+Chilling firms the butter and creates a temperature contrast when the cold batter hits the hot tin, and that’s exactly what causes the dome to form.
+You just need a little patience, that’s all.

-Madeleines are best eaten within an hour of baking, when the crust is still slightly crisp and the interior still warm and soft.
-They keep for a day in an airtight tin but lose that contrast of textures as the crust softens.
-Make them the same day you plan to serve them, make more than you think you’ll need, and eat them with coffee or tea in the French manner.
+Madeleines are best eaten within an hour of baking, when the crust is still slightly crisp and the inside is still warm and soft.
+That contrast of textures is really what makes them special, and it’s exactly why the supermarket ones could never be the same.
+By the time they’re packaged and sitting on a shelf, that contrast is long gone.
+They keep for a few days in an airtight tin but the crust softens and they lose some of that magic.
+So make them the same day you plan to serve them, make more than you think you’ll need, and eat them with a good coffee or tea.